FabricaIO/actor-PeriodicActionTrigger/README.md

 # actor-PeriodicActionTrigger
-This is a utility actor that can tigger any other action on the device at regular intervals.
+This is a utility actor that can trigger any other action on the device at regular intervals.

 ## Constructor
 The constructor takes two parameters: